JDoro/jdoro/README.md

 ### Hi there 👋

 My Name Josh!
-I'm a full-stack software engineer with a particular interest in javascript.
+Full-Stack Developer with a particular passion for building performant UIs with ReactJS.
+Always happy to help others learn JS!

 - 🔭 I’m currently working on developing Reactjs applications and teaching clients how to write Reactjs applications.
 - 🌱 I’m currently learning about StorybookJS and and Azure Devops.